solo-io/squash/PREVERSION.md

 ## helpers
 - [x] move watch util to hack/monitor
 - [x] use an event loop in hack/monitor
+## remove daemonset
+- [ ] use pod instead of daemonset
+## backlog
+- [ ] allow in/out-of cluster to be configured as a flag
+- [ ] allow installation of squash agent from cli

 ## Release tasks
 - update the docs